spences10/scottspence.com/posts/cursor-setup-for-wsl.md

 extension.
 Connect to WSL, and check that the `~/.cursor-server/` is present.

+ℹ️ Once you have connected to your WSL instance keep Cursor open while you do the rest of the steps here...

 I'll need to amend my `PATH` variable to now to include the path to the `cursor` command.